What is the Meaning of Strategic Options?

 A strategy is a plan for the successful achievement of the organization’s goals over a period of time.
-It is always designed towards the achievement of a specific target or a goal.
+It is always designed toward achieving a specific target or a goal.
 Also, it is always for the long-term.
-Strategic options are goal-oriented alternatives that an organization has towards the external uncertain environment.
+Strategic options are goal-oriented alternatives that an organization has towards the uncertain external environment.
 It is not only the choice but also the obligation of the management to choose the best possible alternative.
-It should be done in context with the organization, its needs, its resources, its vision, and other similar considerations.
+It should be done in context with the organization, its needs, resources, vision, and other similar considerations.

-The determination of these options involves a thorough study of the organization’s strengths, weaknesses, opportunities, and threats from the internal as well as the external environment.
-This becomes more complex in case the organization has a portfolio of various businesses, or products.
+The determination of these options involves a thorough study of the organization’s strengths, weaknesses, opportunities, and threats from the internal and external environments.
+This becomes more complex if the organization has a portfolio of various businesses or products.
 Similarly, it becomes complex to decide and implement if it operates in different geographies.
 Because the tastes and preferences of the customers may vary considerably.
 Then the proper evaluation of each of the options has to be done by the management.
 Each will have its own advantages as well as disadvantages.
 This involves a lot of brainstorming and making tough decisions and choices.
-After evaluation, comes the selection stage where one or multiple options can be chosen as per the need and circumstances.
-Also, the management needs to decide how these options will be put into use and practice.
+After evaluation comes to the selection stage, where one or multiple options can be chosen as per the need and circumstances.
+Also, the management needs to decide how these options will place to use and practice.

 - Which Techniques are useful for making Strategic Options?

 - What Strategic Options does a company have?